 Tell me about breaking your shoulder.

 “The second day I had my bike, for want of anything better to do, I rode all the way to the top of the mountain, and that was wonderful, just ducky.
-I got all pumped with endorphins ging up there, and then we came down.
-I was with a friend who was also more or less a novice, so we sere making up the rules as we went along.
+I got all pumped with endorphins going up there, and then we came down.
+I was with a friend who was also more or less a novice, so we were making up the rules as we went along.
 We were pumped with endorphins, and by the time we got halfway down, adrenalin as well.
 I was less cautious than might have been prudent.
 I hit a particularly pernicious crag in the road, and did what I understand is called a ‘Polish Wheelie.’

 “I landed in a driveway, right at this guy’s feet, and fortunately he turned out to be a doctor.
-Well he was an eye doctor, but at least he was a doctor.
+Well, he was an eye doctor, but at least he was a doctor.
 My shoulder wasn’t working right, and my arm wasn’t working right, and I couldn’t figure out why.
 I had a bump in my shoulder; I figured it was dislocated.
 Anyway, it was broken, and I was laid up for about a month.

-“Garcia, fortunately or unfortunately, was also laid up at the time, so it didn’t mess up too much.
+“Garcia, fortunately, or unfortunately, was also laid up at the time, so it didn’t mess up too much.
 So having seen the pavement, I’m not really anxious to do anything like that again.”

-At this point I shut off my recorder and concentrated on keeping up with Bob, my camera gear and jeans not helping much.
-Bob and Gary finished the main climb nearly an hour later a hundred yards ahead, so apparently my non-intimidation plan was working.
+At this point, I shut off my recorder and concentrated on keeping up with Bob, my camera gear and jeans not helping much.
+Bob and Gary finished the main climb nearly an hour later a hundred yards ahead, so apparently, my non-intimidation plan was working.
 We parked the bikes and hiked another quarter mile to a mountain top, where we surveyed the Bay Area.